google/oss-fuzz/README.md

 OSS-Fuzz will adhere to following disclosure principles:
   - **90-day deadline**.
 After notifying project authors, we will open reported issues in 90 days, or 7 days after the fix is released.
   - **Weekends and holidays**.
-If a deadline is due to expire on a weekend or US public holiday, the deadline will be moved to the next normal work day.
+If a deadline is due to expire on a weekend, the deadline will be moved to the next normal work day.
   - **Grace period**.
 We have a 14-day grace period.
 If a 90-day deadline expires but the upstream engineers let us know before the deadline that a patch is scheduled for release on a specific day within 14 days following